lawrennd/old_talks/_ai/includes/peppercorn.md

 \notes{This challenge of facing a circumstance that was unenvisaged in design but has consequences in deployment becomes far larger when the environment is uncontrolled.
 Or in the extreme case, where actions of the intelligent system effect the wider environment and change it.}

-\notes{These unforseen circumstances are likely to lead to need for much more efficient turn-around and update for our intelligent systems.
+\notes{These unforeseen circumstances are likely to lead to need for much more efficient turn-around and update for our intelligent systems.
 Whether we are correcting for security flaws (which *are* bugs) or unenvisaged circumstantial challenges: an issue I'm referring to as *peppercorns*.
 Rapid deployment of system updates is required.
 For example, Apple have "fixed" the problem of Siri returning long numbers.}

 \notes{Here's another one from Reddit, of a Tesla Model 3 system hallucinating traffic lights.}